Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 *Parenthetical Hedging:* Light inline qualifiers ("likely," "appears," "suggests") by default in conversation; fuller qualification in formal or published writing.
-Both apply in the 0.6–0.8 band; high-confidence claims render cleanly.
+Both apply in the Good-confidence tier; high-confidence claims render cleanly.

 ---